 Want to learn how to write your first blog post?
 Look no further.

-In this guide, we'll show you the 5 steps to creating a post you will actually be proud of a few years down the line.
+In this guide, we'll show you the 5 steps to writing a blog article that is respectable.

 Let's get started.

 How to Write Your First Blog Post

 Now that you've started a blog, it's time to write some content.